Syllabus for Master's Programme in Political Science

 - Responsible department: Department of Government

-- a Bachelor's thesis or similar independent academic work with at least 8000 words within political science or a corresponding area. ("Corresponding" includes studies in social sciences with extensive and distinct elements of political science.
-One or more essays can be included in the concept "independent academic work".
-The essays should be written in either English, Swedish, Norwegian or Danish or translated to one of these languages.)
+Bachelor's degree equivalent to a Swedish degree of at least 180 credits and 90 credits in political science or corresponding knowledge, as well as documented written independent work (at least 6000 words) within political science or corresponding.
+"Corresponding" includes studies in social sciences with extensive and distinct elements of political science.
+One or more essays can be included in the concept "written independent academic work".
+The essays should be written in either English, Swedish, Norwegian or Danish or translated to one of these languages.

-The aim of the Master's degree is to give the student a systematic understanding of the basic questions of political science and development studies in order to be able critically to examine, assess and analyse politics and international relations on a scientific basis.
-The student acquires knowledge and skills that give the capacity for independent and critical assessment, the ability to solve problems self-reliantly and the ability to monitor the development of knowledge obtained by research in political science and development studies.
+The aim of the Master's degree is to give the student a systematic understanding of the basic questions of political science in order to be able critically to examine, assess and analyse politics and international relations on a scientific basis.
+The student acquires knowledge and skills that give the capacity for independent and critical assessment, the ability to solve problems self-reliantly and the ability to monitor the development of knowledge obtained by research in political science.

-The programme gives the opportunity of more advanced studies in various special areas of the subject such as comparative politics, political theory, public administration, international politics and development studies.
+The programme gives the opportunity of more advanced studies in various special areas of the subject such as comparative politics, political theory, public administration and international politics.
 The essay (Master's Thesis) written for the two-year degree (30 credits) is of greater theoretical depth and wider scope than the one written for the one-year degree (15 credits).
 The Master's Thesis course (30 credits) also presupposes knowledge of qualitative and quantitative methodology on the advanced level.
 The progression in the programme is to lead on to a higher degree of intellectual maturity and greater insight into the complexity of the subject.
 This, together with the ability to integrate knowledge and skills and independently to formulate and solve problems, will be presented in a final degree project.

 Layout of the Programme

-The first semester gives a common ground in methodological skills and a deeper knowledge in political science or development studies through the courses offered by the department.
+The first semester gives a common ground in methodological skills and a deeper knowledge in political science through the courses offered by the department.

-Students wishing to conclude their studies with a one-year’s Master's degree choose a course in the subject of political science or development studies in the first half of semester two and write an essay during the second half of the semester (15 or 30 credits).
+Students wishing to conclude their studies with a one-year’s Master's degree choose a course in the subject of political science in the first half of semester two and write an essay during the second half of the semester (15 or 30 credits).

 Students studying for the two-year Master's degree have great freedom during the second and fourth semester to choose courses both within and outside the department.
-Students have an opportunity to do an internship during semester four (alternatively during semester three).
+Students have an opportunity to do an internship during semester three or four.
 Among our own courses may be mentioned a proficiency course devoted to writing a research summary.
 The third semester is devoted entirely to the degree project (alternatively during semester four).